yingw787/tinydevcrm-mvp/WHY.md

 > to dive into it in the first place.
 Create space for all stakeholders to
 > respond, as there are likely many different perspectives behind "the why".

+I'm building TinyDevCRM primarily for my own use cases.
+The two problems I have coming into this project include how to keep track of my habits for the long term, and how to keep in touch with my personal professional network.

+This expounded into a broader thought process as to how I can build a platform that could generalize these two use cases, and future-proof against any other use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, and rotate my work-related AWS IAM keys, in order to follow AWS security best practices).

 ### 2. Is there a similar product on the market?
 If so, how will we differentiate from it?

 > Benchmarking what other products exist is a great exercise to do during a
 > Research, Design, and Planning phase.
 Use this time to understand how this
 > product will be different.
 What value is it adding that others are lacking?

+Here are some products that I've either used, tried out, or looked at when thinking about whether I could get away with paying somebody else for a product and work on something else.

+**[Productive](http://productiveapp.io/) (USED)**: Productive is a generic iOS habit tracker.
+I've used the product now for about two years or so, and so there are things I absolutely love about the product and things I really don't like:

+Pros:

+-

+Cons:

+-   **Application crashes and data loss**: Productive is highly secure, in the sense that data is colocated on the physical device, and only cloud-based iCloud and locally based iTunes backups are allowed.

+    One problem with upgrading iOS applications is that downloading a fresh iOS application results in a different workflow than upgrading an existing iOS application.
+This means that cloud-based updates to the application, which their developers may mean to download from scratch, may not always work with older, existing deploys of the application.
+I'm sure they do their best, but on at least one occasion, an update bricked my application.
+Since I don't pay for iCloud, and since other cloud-based backup solutions are not available, and since I don't have a MacBook Pro available anymore for local iTunes backups (and I forgot the iTunes iPhone backup password), I couldn't restore the application to its prior state.
+This meant that all of my habits were simply lost and I had to start from scratch, which greatly disrupted my personal critical workflows.

+    I would love to have a habit tracker that supports could-native backups, encrypted end-to-end and encrypted at-rest.
+[Standard
+    Notes](https://standardnotes.org/), another application I use, has a (paid?) feature to email a copy of the entire encrypted copy of your data to your email, with a single-file HTML tool to decrypt that data given the latest encryption key registered on your cloud account, that you can then load into your native application.
+This is ideally the standard that the habit tracker I use would meet or exceed.

+-   **Lack of third-party developer extensibility**:

+Ultimately, I found the cons to greatly outweigh the pros.

 ### 3. Are there other products or tools that we can, should, or need to integrate with?